Squiddleton/Megaten/README.md

       "name": "Ziodyne", // The name of the skill "devName": "ziodyne", // The name without capitalization, spaces, punctuation, accents, etc.
-      "affinity": "Elec", // The affinity/element of the skill "type": "ATTACK", // The type of the skill (full list in skills.ts) "range": 1, // The range of the skill, with 1 being single-target and 0 being party-wide "cost": 12, // The SP cost of magic skills or the HP percentage cost of physical skills "power": 320, // The base power of the skill; most are from Persona 4 Golden, with other skills' damage being assumed based off comparisons with known skills
+      "affinity": "Elec", // The affinity/element of the skill "type": "ATTACK", // The type of the skill "range": 1, // The range of the skill, with 1 being single-target and 0 being party-wide "cost": 12, // The SP cost of magic skills or the HP percentage cost of physical skills "power": 320, // The base power of the skill; most are from Persona 4 Golden, with other skills' damage being assumed based off comparisons with known skills